 We’ve defined a macro that can take any number of arguments of any type and can generate code to create a vector containing the specified elements.

-Given that most Rust programmers will use macros more than write macros, that’s all we’ll discuss about macro_rules! in this book.
-To learn more about how to write macros, consult the online documentation or other resources such as The Little Book of Rust Macros at https://danielkeep.github.io/tlborm/book/index.html.
+Given that most Rust programmers will use macros more than write macros, we won’t discuss macro_rules! any further.
+To learn more about how to write macros, consult the online documentation or other resources, such as “The Little Book of Rust Macros” at https://danielkeep.github.io/tlborm/book/index.html.

 Procedural Macros for Custom derive

 The second form of macros is called procedural macros because they’re more like functions (which are a type of procedure).
-Procedural macros accept some Rust code as an input, operate on that code, and produce some Rust code as an output, rather than matching against patterns and replacing the code with other code as declarative macros do.
-At the time of writing, you can only really define procedural macros to allow your traits to be implemented on a type by specifying the trait name in a derive annotation.
+Procedural macros accept some Rust code as an input, operate on that code, and produce some Rust code as an output rather than matching against patterns and replacing the code with other code as declarative macros do.
+At the time of this writing, you can only define procedural macros to allow your traits to be implemented on a type by specifying the trait name in a derive annotation.

-We’re going to create a crate named hello_macro that defines a trait named HelloMacro with one associated function named hello_macro.
-Rather than making users of our crate implement the HelloMacro trait for each of their types, we’ll provide a procedural macro so users can annotate their type with #[derive(HelloMacro)] to get a default implementation of the hello_macro function.
+We’ll create a crate named hello_macro that defines a trait named HelloMacro with one associated function named hello_macro.
+Rather than making our crate users implement the HelloMacro trait for each of their types, we’ll provide a procedural macro so users can annotate their type with #[derive(HelloMacro)] to get a default implementation of the hello_macro function.
 The default implementation will print Hello, Macro!
 My name is TypeName! where TypeName is the name of the type on which this trait has been defined.
-In other words, we’re going to write a crate that enables another programmer to write code like Listing AD-2 using our crate:
+In other words, we’ll write a crate that enables another programmer to write code like Listing D-2 using our crate:

-Filename: src/main.rs
+src/main.rs

 extern crate hello_macro;